Thileepan-Ilankumaran/Test_Auction_Audit/README.md

 This is the report from a security audit performed on [Test Contract](https://gist.github.com/yuriy77k/edf8b3bcddbc3d43967f5765edf4727e) by [Thileepan-Ilankumaran](https://github.com/Thileepan-Ilankumaran).

-The audit focused primarily on the security of funds and fault tolerance of the auction.
+The audit focused primarily on the security of funds and fault tolerance of the test auction contract.
 The main intention of this smart contract is to offer Tokens by auction.

 # In scope